kishorek/India-Codes/README.md

 India-Codes
 ===========

-A sqlite db of Indian postal codes, pin codes and rto vehicle codes
+A data set of Indian PIN Codes, STD Codes and RTO Codes.

+Disclaimer:
+Most of the data are collected from internet sources like wikipedia.
+Feel free to fork it and fix errors if any.